jfoucher/stati/docs/index.md

 ## Install

 ### Option 1

+If you already have composer installed, the easiest way to install stati is to just run this command:

+{% highlight shell %}
+composer global require stati/stati
+{% endhighlight %}

+### Option 2

-The easiest way to install Stati is to simply run the following command:
+The second easiest way to install Stati is to use our installer:

-{% highlight sh %}
+{% highlight shell %}
 curl -LSs https://stati.jfoucher.com/installer.php | php
 {% endhighlight %}

 This will download and install Stati to your current directory.

-You can then move it (don't forget the `plugins` folder) to a folder that is in your `$PATH` such as `/usr/local/bin/
+You can then move it (and the plugins) to a folder that is in your `$PATH` such as `/usr/local/bin/`

-### Option 2
+### Option 3

 Alternatively, you can [download the latest release]({{ site.github.latest_release.assets[0].browser_download_url }}), extract it, and put it in your path (somewhere like `/usr/local/bin` for example)

 ## Running

-Once the install is complete, change to your website directory and run `stati.phar generate` to generate your site, or run `stati.phar serve` to serve it locally.
+Once the install is complete, change to your website directory and run `stati generate` to generate your site, or run `stati serve` to serve it locally.

 ## Requirements